College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-Every student pursuing a degree in journalism needs to take a look at Stony Brook University.
-SUNY Stony Brook is a very large public university located in the suburb of Stony Brook.
-A Best Colleges rank of #253 out of 2,217 schools nationwide means SUNY Stony Brook is a great university overall.
+Any student who is interested in journalism needs to check out Stony Brook University.
+SUNY Stony Brook is a very large public university located in the large suburb of Stony Brook.
+A Best Colleges rank of #253 out of 2,217 colleges nationwide means SUNY Stony Brook is a great university overall.

-There were roughly 57 journalism students who graduated with this degree at SUNY Stony Brook in the most recent year we have data available.
-Degree recipients from the journalism program at Stony Brook University make $4,011 more than the typical college graduate with the same degree when they enter the workforce.
+There were about 55 journalism students who graduated with this degree at SUNY Stony Brook in the most recent year we have data available.
+Degree recipients from the journalism major at Stony Brook University make $4,011 above the standard college grad in this field when they enter the workforce.

 More information about a degree in journalism from Stony Brook University